flenniken/collections/readme.md

 # Run Collections

-Since Collections is a PWA you can install the app's icon on your iphone's home screen then tap it to run.
+You can install the app's icon on your iphone's home screen then tap it to run.
+This is the recommended way to run Collections because it looks better and the photos can use the whole screen.

-You can also run it from a URL in a browser but this is not recommended.
-For the best experience run it from the installed icon.
-You get a full screen experience and this is the tested path so it works better.

 You install the app’s icon on your home screen following these steps: